-Today we are at the commencement of the 108th birthday anniversary of Worshipful Guru Bhagavan, Sri Swami Sivanandaji Maharaj.
-What are we going to think in our mind at this moment?
-What would we like to think?
-Naturally we would like to think him, conceive him, and make him your own.
+Today we are at the commencement of the 108th birthday anniversary of Worshipful Guru Bhagvan, Sri Swami Sivanandaji Maharaj.
+What are you going to think in your mind at this moment?
+What would you like to think?
+Naturally you would like to think him, conceive him, and make him your own.

 These persons of this characteristic, quality and category cannot be regarded as human beings.
 That is why we say they are superhuman.
 If that is so, their vision of life also is not human.
 They do not see things as we see them.
 They do not behave as we behave.
 They do not feel as we feel.
 They do not work as we work.
 And, their evaluation of things is quite different from our way of evaluating things.
-They are, to put it in the language of a great scripture, Mahakartas, Mahatyagis and Mahabhoktas.
-Their actions are great actions, not mere actions that produce some reaction.
-An action that does not produce any reaction is a Mahakarma.
-But an action that produces a reaction, as in the case of all people, is ordinary karma that binds and causes suffering.
+They are, to put it in the language of a great scripture, mahakarta, mahatyagi and mahabhokta.
+Their actions are great actions—not mere actions that produce some reaction.
+An action that does not produce any reaction is a mahakarma.
+But, an action that produces a reaction, as in the case of all people, is ordinary karma that binds and causes suffering.

 Such a person was this mighty being whose birthday anniversary we are observing today.
-They are Mahakartas, great doers of things, not little doers like people of the world.
+They are mahakartas, great doer of things, not little doers like the people of the world.
 We do some good things here and there, a little bit of it, but they do a total good in the performance of their total action.
 This is the reason why we call them supermen.
 Total action is inconceivable; and, what could it be?
-We have some hint as to what it could be in the fourth and fifth chapters of the Bhagavadgita.
-Every being is All-being at the same time, because of the fact there is only one doer everywhere.
-The identification of the great Mahakarta with the Great Doer of all things is the reason why his actions also become all-actions.
+Some hint as to what it could be, we have in the Bhagavadgita, if you have read it—in the fourth and fifth chapters.
+Every doing is all-doing at the same time because of the fact there is only one doer everywhere.
+The identification of this great mahakarta with the Great Doer of all things is the reason why his actions also become all-actions.
 This is mahakartatva bhavana and mahatyaga.

-This super-individual, this divine mentor of humanity, we remember today at this moment of the observance of his 108th birth anniversary.
+This super-individual, this divine mentor of humanity, we remember today at this moment of the observance of this 108th birthday anniversary.
 He is the life of every one of us.
 He is the being of every one of us.
 He is the breath of every one of us who are his followers, who are his devotees, who are his admirers, who endeavour to follow his footsteps in the way he lived in this world.

 The great, masterly teaching of Sri Gurudev to all of us, which we have to remember at this moment, is: Keep God, the Creator of the universe, first in your mind, and everything shall follow you, because when the great universal comprehensiveness is in your heart of hearts, all that has been created by that Mighty Being also will follow you spontaneously.
-With this deep feeling of a mood of meditation may you spend your day today, for the benefit of you all.
+With a deep feeling of a mood of meditation may you spend your day today, for the benefit of you all.